What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 "Only in the last two years have I realized the consequences of keeping our secret," Barr continued.
 "I have lived the majority of my life in a flesh prison that I was always trying to blow up, break out of, whittle away.
 I tortured my body, smoking five packs of cigarettes a day and indulging in drug, alcohol and food abuse that had me weighing either 100 lbs. or 200 lbs.
 I was scratching and tearing at my body—mutilating myself.
 It was as if punishing my body would turn me into an angel of some sort, an angel that could transcend my own body—a body I hated because it was the holder of the truth, the secret."

 In 2008 she told The Guardian that she and her father, who had since died, had forgiven each other and he still guided her from beyond.
 "We had, like, an understanding for a minute and it was forgiveness on both sides...Everybody does something they find abhorrent in someone else, so I forgive my dad for what he did and I hope my kids will do that for me."
-(She had talked about being a very un-present parent for son Jake and daughters Jessica and Jennifer while she was on the road performing.)
+(She had talked about being a very un-present parent for son Jake and daughters Jessica and Jennifer until they were teenagers.)

 Frank Trapper/Corbis via Getty Images

-As her marriage to Pentland was falling apart, she was falling in love with Tom Arnold, whom she called her best friend at the time.
-She stuck by him through rehab and their dual weight fluctuations became further tabloid fodder.

-"It's been almost two months [since moving in together], and it's working great," Barr told People in October 1989.
-"My kids like him a lot, he likes them, we all help each other.
-He and Jessica both go through their recovery programs and support each other."

-Days after her divorce was finalized, Barr and Arnold married on Jan.
-20, 1990.
-He appeared regularly on Roseanne as Dan Conner's reliably unreliable pal Arnie, as well as served as a writer and producer on the show.
-Arnold was then an executive producer from 1991 until 1994, when he and Barr divorced in spectacularly ugly fashion.
+In 1990 she married Tom Arnold, who appeared regularly as Dan Conner's reliably unreliable pal Arnie on Roseanne, came on first as a writer and became a producer on the show a couple years in.
+He was then an executive producer from 1991 until 1994, when they divorced in spectacularly ugly fashion.

-Tensions came to a head when they had an explosive argument on the set, widely thought to have something to do with Arnold's rumored affair with his assistant Kim Silva.

-"The problems between me and Rosey have nothing to do with a third party," he told the Los Angeles Times.
-"Rosey knows this.
-Kim is a close friend of hers."
-He added, "We have had a volatile relationship.
-We're passionate people.
-But we love each other.
-I think we will resolve this."

 Barr (who became Roseanne Arnold for awhile and did a mud-wrestling themed shoot with her husband for Vanity Fair) alleged that Arnold was physically abusive, which he denied, and that he bilked her for as much money as he could get.
 He has forever insisted that she had him banned from ABC.